gopalyadav-ai/AI-Enhanced-Sentiment-Analysis/README.md

 ---

-## How to Run the Application
+## How to Run

-Run the Streamlit application using:
+To start the Streamlit application, run:

 ```bash
 python -m streamlit run app.py
 ```

-After running the command, Streamlit will provide a local URL where the application can be opened in a web browser.
+After running the command, Streamlit will provide a local URL.
+Open that URL in a browser to use the application.

 ---

 ## Streamlit Application

-The application provides an interactive interface where the user can:
+The application allows the user to:

-1. Enter a text review.
+1. Enter a review.
-2. Select one of the five available models.
+2. Select a model.
 3. Click **Predict Sentiment**.
-4. View the predicted sentiment.
+4. Get the predicted sentiment.
-5. Store the prediction in the SQLite database.
+5. Save the prediction in the database.
-6. View previously stored reviews.
+6. View previously stored predictions.

 ### Available Models